 Investment incentives are available to certain Kazakhstan legal entities that fit certain criteria and possess objects (e.g. certain fixed assets) for which investment incentives may be applied.
 Generally, the investment incentives allow companies to fully deduct, for CIT purposes, the cost of the investment objects and the cost associated with their reconstruction and modernisation either at once or within the first three years of their use.

-The amendments to the Tax Code introduced “investment tax credit” which allows changin tax payment deadlines for certain categories of taxpayers, which also allow them to reduce tax payments by 100% or pay tax due in instalments, provided certain criteria of the taxpayer is met.
-Investment tax credit can be provided for the period up to three years.
+The amendments to the Tax Code introduced an 'investment tax credit' that allows changing tax payment deadlines for certain categories of taxpayers and also allows them to reduce tax payments by 100% or pay tax due in instalments, provided certain criteria of the taxpayer is met.
+The investment tax credit can be provided for a period of up to three years.

 Special economic zones (SEZs)

 Currently, the following SEZs have been established in Kazakhstan:

 - 'Astana, the New City' in Nur-Sultan (the expiry date is in 2027).

 - 'Aktau Sea Port' in Aktau (the expiry date is on 1 January 2028).